bsdimp/mk211bsd/STATUS.md

    reasons  still under investigation. this means that bruboot.s is in limbo until we can sort it out (it won't reverse apply, suggesting a local hack).
    /etc/disktab is on the list, as is GENERIC's Makefile.
- * minor edits to 2.11 install guide apparently omitted 4.t in the update, but the master tree was updated to reflect it.
+ * Edits to 2.11 install guide in 123 apparently omitted 4.t in the update, but the master tree was updated to reflect it.

 123 files were recovered from 2.10.1BSD, and patched with known patches.
 1 of